mother-of-all-self-hosting/ansible-role-backup_borg/docs/configuring-backup-borg.md

 For some playbooks, if you're using the integrated Postgres database server, backups with BorgBackup will also include dumps of your Postgres database by default.

 Unless you disable the Postgres-backup support, make sure that the Postgres version of your homeserver's database is compatible with borgmatic.
-You can check the compatible versions [here](../defaults/main.yml).
+You can check the compatible versions on [`defaults/main.yml`](../defaults/main.yml).

 An alternative solution for backing up the Postgres database is [Postgres backup](https://github.com/mother-of-all-self-hosting/ansible-role-postgres-backup).
 If you decide to go with another solution, you can disable Postgres-backup support for BorgBackup using the `backup_borg_postgresql_enabled` variable.